How To Create Your Wedding Guest List

 1. Figure out the max capacity of your wedding venue.

-If you haven't picked your wedding ceremony and reception venues yet, we recommend drafting a very rough guest list (using the steps below) before you visit any potential locations.
-This will help you narrow down the options so that you're only looking at spaces that can accommodate your party size.
-However, it's certainly fine to work the other way around—to book your dream venue first, and then work your guest-list size around the venue's capacity.
+If you haven't picked your wedding ceremony and reception venues yet, draft a rough guest list before you go on tours.
+This will help you focus on spaces that can accommodate your party size.
+Or, you could work the other way around by booking your dream venue first, and then work your guest-list size around the venue's capacity.

 2. Be realistic about your budget.